aligent/magento2-prerender-io/README.md

 ```

 ## Configuration
-The extension can be configured via `Stores -> Configuration -> System -> Prerender.io`
+The extension can be configured via `Stores -> Configuration -> System -> Prerender service`